bonlineza/b-lib/docs/DropOptions.md

 # DropOptions

+DropOptions provides a sinple replacement for a 'select' component when heavy customisability is required

 ## Props
 | Name         | Type     | Default              | Required | Description                                                                |
 | ------------ | -------- | -------------------- | -------- | -------------------------------------------------------------------------- |